OceanParcels/surface_mixing/README.md

 Use Simulations/AdvectParticles.py.
 The grid file has to be created beforehand, containing the initial longitudes and latitudes of 0.2 degree (entropy) and 0.1 degree (Markov chain) particles.

 ## Simulation for fixed depths
-The following command is used to advect particles for 10 years for the entropy simulation.
+The following command is used to advect particles for 60 days for the transition matrix calculation. 'pos' is the index of initial particle grids.

-python AdvectParticles.py -name FileName -y 2000 -m 1 -d 5 -simdays 3650 -posidx 3
+python AdvectParticles.py -name testrun -y 2001 -m 1 -d 1 -simdays 60 -pos 0

 # Analysis